 Where to Stay in the Flinders Ranges

 Located three hours to the north east of Adelaide, Renmark is another one of the places to go in South Australia.
-It’s on the banks of the mighty Murray River, the longest in Australia.
+It’s on the banks of the mighty Murray River, the longest in Australia, and it’s a great place to stop if you are travelling to or from New South Wales.

 Renmark also happens to be the location of the largest rose garden in the Southern Hemisphere, Ruston’s Rose Garden.
 In October each year, you can visit for the rose festival.